 They hadn't even batted an eye when we turned into wolves in front of them for the first time.
 Apparently everything they'd been through in their lives didn't compare to watching their owners change form.

 "Do you work?"
 Airi asked me curiously, pulling me from my reverie.
 "Or do you just use the WRA money you get?"

 "You guys seem to do everything together."
-Kato observed, and I could literally hear the jealousy in his voice.
+Kato observed, and I could almost hear the jealousy in his voice.
 I didn't like it.
 "Don't you ever do anything on your own?"

 "I'm going to community college back at home."
-Kato said after a moment, probably still recovering from the harshness and accusations that my words most likely carried, even if I hadn't meant them to come across as such.
+Kato said after a moment, probably still recovering from the harshness and accusations that my words had carried, even if I hadn't meant for them to come across as such.
 "I started the fall after you left.
 I'm majoring in business."

 "I'm glad you decided to go.
 You guys were always smarter than you let on."

 "What about you?
 Are you going to go to college?"